Anglo-Georgian Expedition to Nokalakevi, Georgia

 The early Byzantine defensive fortifications of Nokalakevi-Archaeopolis take advantage of the site's position within a loop of the river Tekhuri, which has carved a gorge through the local limestone.
 The steep and rugged terrain to the north of the site made the citadel almost unassailable.
 Excavations have revealed substantial stone buildings dating to the fourth to sixth centuries AD.
 Beneath these late Roman-period layers there is evidence of several earlier phases of occupation and abandonment, from the eighth to the second centuries BC.

-Formed in 2001 as a collaborative research project, the Anglo-Georgian Expedition has trained approximately 100 Georgian and British archaeology students in modern excavation and recording techniques.
+Formed in 2001 as a collaborative research project, the Anglo-Georgian Expedition has trained more than 100 Georgian and British archaeology students in modern excavation and recording techniques.
 Dr Everill, who has been Co-Director of the expedition to Nokalakevi since 2002, is responsible for managing the excavation strategy and the training element.